JoyJoy Docs

 Joy integrates with AI coding tools so they can manage your backlog alongside you.

-1. Checks if your project has Vision.md, Architecture.md, CONTRIBUTING.md (offers to create templates if missing)
+1. Checks if your project has the Vision, Architecture, and Contributing docs (offers to create templates if missing).

 The Trust Model